victoria line, tube map app adventure

 Highbury and Islington: Relax in Highbury Fields

-Kings Cross: If you haven’t visited Kings Cross recently you’re in for a big surprise.
+Kings Cross: If you haven’t visited Kings Cross recently, you’re in for a big surprise.
 It has been regenerated beyond recognition.
-Behind the station, you will find Granary Square which is now home to some great restaurants including Dishoom, Caravan, Grain Store and The Lighterman.
-Kerb street food vans can also be found here at lunchtimes.
-This square is home to Central St Martins, the famous art school which is housed in former Victorian Industrial warehouses.
+Behind the station, you will find Granary Square, home to some great restaurants, including Dishoom, Caravan, Grain Store and The Lighterman.
+Kerb Street food vans can also be found here at lunchtime.
+This square is home to Central St Martins, the famous art school in former Victorian industrial warehouses.
 Coal Drops Yard is a shopping destination.
-Splash about in the fountains while you are there or walk along the Regent’s Canal which stretches all the way from Little Venice to Limehouse.
-There is so much to do in this area, take a look at my Ten Things To Do In Kings Cross article or more information.
+Splash about in the fountains while you are there or walk along the Regent’s Canal, which stretches from Little Venice to Limehouse.
+There is much to do in this area; look at my Ten Things To Do In Kings Cross article for more information.

 tube map app, granary square